BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 condition, mileage and price and a superb three year warranty.
 So there we have it; I lasted just over four months without an "interesting car".

-This time I decided to keep things simple.
+This time I have decided to keep things simple.
 No major modifications (the DB7 was the last of those), just some very mild cosmetic tweeks to keep my eye and hand in.

-I can't resist tinkering and I could see a number of small things I could change and/or add to set our i8 subtly apart from the rest.
+I can't resist tinkering and I could see a number of small things I could change and/or add to set our i8 apart from the rest.

 Also, breaking from decades of tradition, given the complexities (and my growing laziness) I decided not to do my own servicing.
 What is more I decided to continue